shariqazeem/parallaxpay_x402/REAL_EXECUTION_SETUP.md

 - Try: `pip install parallax` or reinstall from source
 - Use alternative command: `python3 ./parallax/src/parallax/launch.py`

-### Swarm shows 0% performance gain
-- Only 1 provider is online
-- Need at least 2 providers for comparison
-- Make sure different models are running on different ports

-### Ports already in use
+### Port 3001 already in use
-- Kill existing processes: `lsof -ti:3001 | xargs kill -9`
+- Kill existing process: `lsof -ti:3001 | xargs kill -9`
-- Or use different ports and update `lib/real-provider-manager.ts`
+- Or use a different port:
+  1. Update `--port` in the launch command
+  2. Update the port in `lib/real-provider-manager.ts`

+### Mac runs slow with Parallax
+- This is normal for Mac Air M1 with larger models
+- Use smaller model: `Qwen/Qwen3-0.6B` (recommended)
+- Close other heavy applications
+- The first inference request is slowest (model loading)

 ---